Maysamz/Daily-and-monthly-expended-money-program/README.md

 language.
 <br />”Money Flow” helps people to monitor and categorize their expenses across the different
-places.Our app allows users to view their current balance and date and to search and display their previous transactions by type,category and period.Also,the users are able to make a new transaction and specify the source and the type of it.”Money Flow” will help the users to gain control of their finances so if they are trying to pay with an amount that exceeds their balances, the transaction would be rejected and and they will be notify with an error message.
+places.Our app allows users to view their current balance and date and to search and display their previous transactions by type,category and period.
+<br />Also, the users are able to make a new
+transaction and specify the source and the type of it.”Money Flow” will help the users to gain control of their finances so if they are trying to pay with an amount that exceeds their balances, the transaction would be rejected and and they will be notify with an error message.